Today’s event security has to do a lot more than just ensure that your attendees and staff will be physically safe from harm.

 Today, you need high-quality security (not the cheapest), at a level that is commensurate with your event’s risk to physical and reputational safety.
 The modern security team facilitates client logistics, liaises with multiple components, and pro-actively avoids danger.

 Mark Deane is CEO of ETS Risk Management.
 His experience stems from his career as an operations officer for the British government, where he specialized in counter-terrorism and security.
-ETS Risk Management has planned, managed, and implemented numerous major event security and risk-management operations ranging from Olympic corporate sponsor programs, through to large conferences around the globe.
+We have planned, managed, and implemented numerous major event security and risk-management operations ranging from Olympic corporate sponsor programs, through to large conferences around the globe.